 Fleming & Curti, P.L.C. prides itself on use of up-to-date technology in the practice of law.
 In addition to speaking regularly on the use of Time Matters™ case management and HotDocs™ document assembly software, Fleming also manages an independent e-mail listserver for Time Matters™ users; interested lawyers and staff members can subscribe online.
 You may want to check out the TimeMatters list archives.
 The firm also operates smaller listservers for other software programs used in the office, including Televantage, the telephone communications package in use at Fleming & Curti, PLC.

 Fleming's primary personal interest is his family (wife Rhonda and their two children Erik and Robyn).
 The entire family practices Cha Yon Ryu, a combination martial arts discipline incorporating Korean Tae Kwon do, Korean Hapkido, Japanese Karate and Chinese Ch'uanfa.
-He also enjoys antiques (particularly Mission and Arts and Crafts styles), scuba diving and computers.

 Attorney at Law